hemantksingh/identity-server/README.md

 You get the same issue while running identity-server with nginx or standalone.

-## Deploying to AKS (Azure kubernetes service)
+## Deploying to Kubernetes

-In order to route external traffic to identity server running within the AKS cluster, we use nginx controller for layer 7 routing.
-To fulfill ingress to your application, the nginx ingress controller deployment provisions a load balancer in Azure and assigns it a public IP.
+In order to route external traffic to [identity server running in a kubernetes cluster](https://medium.com/@christopherlenard/identity-server-and-nginx-ingress-controller-in-kubernetes-7146c22a2466), we use nginx controller for layer 7 routing.
+To fulfill ingress to your application, the nginx ingress controller deployment provisions a load balancer in your cloud provider e.g. Azure and assigns it a public IP.

 ```sh
 # deploy nginx ingress controller